iron-vault-plugin/iron-vault/README.md

 to put `main.js`, `manifest.json`, and `styles.css` in
 `your-vault/.obsidian/plugins/iron-vault`.

-To build the code and copy it to your vault yourself, run `pnpm build` to generate the production files, which will be in the repo root.
+To build the code and copy it to your vault yourself, run `pnpm install` and `pnpm build` to generate the production files, which will be in the repo root.
 You can then copy these to the location above.